dcharlaftis/dockerNodeHello/README.md

     b. update the DOCKER_OPTS variable to the following:
        DOCKER_OPTS='-H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock'

        The last command means that the host machine will listen to port 4243 for incoming docker command requests
+    c. sudo service docker restart

+ 6. Test docker API.
-   ie. $curl http://localhost:4243/images/json will respond a json containing the docker images info
+    $curl http://localhost:4243/images/json will respond a json containing the docker images info

 NOTE: Docker version used for this example is 1.11.2 and docker API version is 1.23